 - 1920s: An article that briefly discusses how the assembly line revolutionized the 1920s.

 The assembly line was not invented by one single person.
 It grew out of a combination of smaller advancements and discoveries.
 Various people invented cogs, fixtures, and machine tools.
-By the time Henry Ford started using the assembly line in his company, it had already evolved.
+By the time Henry Ford started using the assembly line in his company, it had already been evolving.
 Today, almost everything goes through an assembly line at some point.
 Without it, the world would still be constructing everything by hand.

 - Meat Packing: A brief discussion of factory workers and assembly lines in today's meatpacking industry.